Pandemic Olympics endured heat, and now a typhoon's en route - WHIZ News

 “I mean, you know, we’re supposed to react to any situation, that’s one of our jobs,” he said.
 “This is absolutely a regular exercise we have to face.”

-Associated Press reporters Andrew Dampf, James Ellingworth, Syd Fryer, Pat Graham, Sally Ho, John Leicester, John Pye, Jim Vertuno, Ronald Blum and Mari Yamaguchi contributed to this report.
+Associated Press reporters Andrew Dampf, James Ellingworth, Pat Graham, Sally Ho, John Leicester, John Pye, Jim Vertuno, Ronald Blum and Mari Yamaguchi and freelancer Syd Fryer contributed to this report.